gazebosim/docs/Tutorials/sensor/sensor_demo.md

 * Is the sensors render in the GUI
 * change the name of the sdf world, avoid (sensors, sensor_demo)
 * guide to proto https://developers.google.com/protocol-buffers/docs/cpptutorial
+* inertial properties of the laser_link
+* change the color of the wall
+* question I think lidar without gpu is not supported yet
+* Make all the tags with the same style